 - Stuff it with chocolate ganache, pastry cream, whipped cream, or lemon curd.

-- Use it to make tiramisu or British trifles by cutting it into squares.
+- Use it to make tiramisu or British trifles by cutting them into squares.

 How to store Pan di Spagna?